HOME / GRAMMAR EXERCISES / WILL, WILL BE DOING, OR WILL HAVE DONE? 1

 ✓ Useful for Cambridge B2/C1

 English has several ways to talk about the future, and each one signals something slightly different about timing, certainty, or completion.
-The key is learning to recognise the context clues that signal which form is needed.
+The key is learning to recognize the context clues that signal which form is needed.
 20 questions.

-Grammar review Will, will be + verb-ing, or will have + past participle?
+Will, will be + verb-ing, or will have + past participle?

 These three forms all refer to the future but describe very different kinds of future actions.

-WILL (simple future)will + base verb
+WILL (simple future) — will + base verb

 Use for decisions, promises, predictions, hopes, and plain future facts.